spmurrayzzz/gitTasks/README.md

 ### Show tasks
 Pass the `-l` or `--list` flag to the script.
-The `-d` flag shows a concise task list with `task, line number, file path` and only displays uncompleted tasks.
+The `-l` flag shows a concise task list with `task, line number, file path` and only displays uncompleted tasks.

     $ python /path/to/gittasks.py [-l|--list]